 - You think you are perfect and thus have no self-awareness or ability to grow.

-- You’re hiding a history of tragic failures that you don’t want us to know about.
+- You’re hiding a history of tragic failures that you don’t want them to know about.

 - You don’t hold yourself to a very high standard, so you never fail.

 - You always play it safe and never take any risks or make any bold moves.

 The other common way to mess up this question is to blurt out something without thinking it through.
 Some candidates get flustered and put their foot in their mouth.
 They share something that makes them look bad.

 Inside Big Interview

 In our complete training system for job interviews, we give you video lessons, sample answers, and an interactive tool for you to practice answering all the different versions of “Tell me about a time you failed.”

 Watch this brief video to learn a little more about Big Interview.

 How to Answer “Tell Me About a Time You Failed” and Similar Behavioral Questions About Failure

 We strongly recommend that every job candidate prepare a story for the “Tell me about a time you failed” interview question.
 As we’ve mentioned earlier, this question has become extremely common, and according to our corporate clients, it is very effective in separating the B.S. artists from the solid candidates.